What's the basic idea?

-This year's capstone mission is to serve those whose lives have been greatly impacted by the historic and destructive tornados that tore through Arkansas and Kentucky in December 2021.
-Project Antioch students will work in Benton, Kentucky partnering with churches of Christ Disaster Response Team and the Walnut Grove Church of Christ.
+Last years capstone mission was to serve those whose lives had been greatly impacted by the historic and destructive tornados that tore through Arkansas and Kentucky in December 2021.
+Project Antioch students worked in Benton, Kentucky partnering with Churches of Christ Disaster Response Team and the Walnut Grove Church of Christ.

 How much does the program cost?